zxecho/FGAN_for_air_quality_data_imputation/README.md

 This project is the algorithm codes of paper "Federated Conditional Generative Adversarial Nets Imputation method for Air Quality Missing Data".

 ### TODO:
++ [ ] Clean our codes and add English annotation in the future.
 + [ ] Improve project documentation in the future.
 + [X] Update our latest model.